Skip to content

 Red Hat UBI base images are FIPS-capable out of the box.
 When the host kernel has fips=1 set, UBI's OpenSSL automatically restricts itself to FIPS-validated algorithms.
 No application-level configuration is needed.

-To verify FIPS mode is active in a running pod:
+To verify FIPS mode is active in a running pod, first confirm the pod is up:

 cat /proc/sys/crypto/fips_enabled